 - Typing the matter onto the stamp paper = 100

 - Getting both the stamp paper notarized = 500

 Total = 640

 (2nd) PRESS NOTIFICATION (PUBLIC NOTICE)

-As there are no Hindi newspapers available in the city which I belong, and most parts in Gujarat have Gujarati and English newspapers only, my only option was Indian Express or Times of India, or whichever newspaper has their office/branch/agent in my city.
-Luckily I found one, but he only is authorized for Times of India.
+As there are no Hindi newspapers available in the city to which I belong, and most parts of Gujarat have Gujarati and English newspapers only, my only option was Indian Express or Times of India, or whichever newspaper has their office/branch/agent in my city.
+Luckily I found one, but he only is authorized for the Times of India.
 I knew this was going to be expensive, but I didn’t have much of a choice and moved ahead with it.
-As the matter that had to be printed was too much I was advised by the agent to go for the size of 8×3 space in the newspaper where 8 inch in width and 3 inch in height and rate for 1 inch is 85, so 24-inch x 85 = 2040 for one advertisement, and I had to give two separate ones for 10th and for 12th, so total is 4080 Press Notification for public notice, in Times of India 3rd Page (Ahmadabad Edition)
+As the matter that had to be printed was too much I was advised by the agent to go for the size of 8×3 space in the newspaper which 8 inches in width and 3 inches in height and the rate for 1 inch is 85, so 24-inch x 85 = 2040 for one advertisement, and I had to give two separate ones for 10th and for 12th, so total is 4080 Press Notification for public notice, in Times of India 3rd Page (Ahmadabad Edition)